Author: Joyce Zhou

 Introduction

-Headers give users more flexibility in defining axes within Forms.
-In the example below, the rows: Interest and Tax Rate, Net Income Allocation Ratio, and OPEX Payable Ratio are all Form Headers that were defined in the ROW tab.
+Headers give users more flexibility when designing Form axes.
+In the example below, the rows (Interest and Tax Rate, Net Income Allocation Ratio, and OPEX Payable Ratio) are all Form Headers defined in the Row tab.

 Example

-Although both can add new rows/columns to a Form, please note that adding Headers and inserting rows/columns are very different.
+Although both can add new rows/columns to a Form, adding Headers and inserting rows/columns differ considerably.

-- Inserting a row/column in the Form causes the Form to store the row/column with its row/column number.
+- Inserting a row/column in the Form causes it to store the row/column with its row/column number.
 Therefore the row’s position is static, even if the Form definition changes.

 Advanced Usage

 You can also define calculations in Headers.
 The calculation will be processed when the Form is rendered.
-That is to say, the calculated value is Form-based and it does not exist in the cube.
+In other words, the calculated value is Form-based, so it does not exist in the cube.

 For example, in the Form above, let's say we want to add together the Interest % and Taxes % rows.

-Step 1.
-Go to the NATIVE MDX tab.
 We can find a WITH statement on the very top of the query.
-This statement is generated automatically and is where we define the Headers.
+This statement is generated automatically , and is where we define the Headers.

-Step 2.
-Copy the highlighted part and paste it in the WITH tab.
-Define the calculation inside the single quotes after AS, as shown below.
+3. Define the calculation inside the single quotes after AS, as shown below:

-Going back to the Form you’ll find the Interest and Tax Rate row now has data.
+Return to the Main tab to verify the results.
+You should find the Interest and Tax Rate row now has data.